 - Alliterative Name: Frank Farmer.

 - Award Bait Song: "I Will Always Love You".
-Didn't win any Oscars, but won the big two Grammys.
+Didn't win any Oscars (and was ineligible for the Oscar anyway because it was originally written 20 years before by Dolly Parton), but Houston's version won the big two Grammys.

 - Badass Normal: Frank.
 Rachel even points this out when first interviewing him, saying that he doesn't look much like a bodyguard.